Third Crossing - Gore Road & Highway 15

 In a post-COVID society, we can anticipate that many will be working from home resulting in a lot less commuter pressure.
 In this setting, is a third crossing necessary?
 The $180 million could be used for substantial improvements to our existing infrastructure.
 A renewed focus on sustainable transportation, including separate bike lanes and widened sidewalks which benefit people of all mobilities could be a more equitable option and a better use of funds.
 It is not too late to reconsider.
 Consider the following articles: “Let’s use what COVID-19 has taught us to redesign the city” Toon Dreessen https://ottawacitizen.com/opinion/dreessen-lets-use-what-covid-19-has-taught-us-to-redesign-our-city “Milan announces ambitious scheme to reduce car use after lockdown” Laura Laker https://www.theguardian.com/world/2020/apr/21/milan-seeks-to-prevent-post-crisis-return-of-traffic-pollution

-spatel asked over 3 years ago
+spatel asked almost 4 years ago

 Hi Spatel,